LunarWatcher/ftxui-components/README.md

 # Ftxui components

 Many of the standard ftxui components are arguably severely lacking.
-This mini-library exists to bridge the gap of useful and flexible components.
+This mini-library exists to bridge the gap of useful and flexible components, on the principle of separation of concern.

+Some of the changes introduced by this library could be handled by declaring custom Options for the relevant classes, but this is shit for a number of reasons:
+* This restricts standard use of elements by an implementation-dependent factors: a Simple() Option may exist, but does it exist for `paragraph`?
+What about `hbox`?
+Or `vbox`?
+Granted, most labels are going to be text-only, but there are 7 different ways (that I'm aware of; there may be more, or be made more in the future) to define a text element
+* It shifts Options into a matrix problem in the standard.
+Assume there were three different checkbox styles (meaning different ways to render the checkbox itself, excluding the label); the current system would default all those three to use `text`.
+What about paragraph uses?
+To support all three styles for paragraphs as well, you'd have to add three more functions.
+One for each style using paragraph.
+However, there's also `vtext` and another four different paragraph styles, for a grand total of 7 label element types * 3 checkbox styles = 21 functions.
+This library opens for (optional) direct Element specification, cutting that number to just 3: one for each style of checkbox.

 This library requires C++20, and is targeted at ftxui's master branch, due to 3.0.0 being [broken on Clang 14/15](https://github.com/ArthurSonzogni/FTXUI/pull/421), and no other versions existing at the time of writing.